josdejong/mathjs/docs/reference/functions/round.md

 # Function round

 Round a value towards the nearest integer.
-When `n` is specified, the value is rounded to `n` decimals.
-If `x` is complex, both real and imaginary part are rounded towards the nearest integer.
 For matrices, the function is evaluated element wise.

 ## Syntax